 An herbal sitz bath is incredibly beneficial for soothing and healing postpartum, so I made up a little mixture to have ready to go.
-I am basing it off THIS RECIPE from The Happy Herbal Home.
+I am basing it off this postpartum herbal healing blend from The Happy Herbal Home.
 It includes epsom salt, red raspberry leaf, dandelion, chamomile, yarrow, and alfalfa.

 - Headphones and Music

 - Oversize Walmart Panties